-The Foundation will provide training in equal opportunities to managers and others likely to be involved in recruitment or other decision making where equal opportunities issues are likely to arise.
+The Foundation will provide training where appropriate in equal opportunities to managers and others likely to be involved in recruitment or other decision making where equal opportunities issues are likely to arise.

-The Foundation will provide training to all existing and new employees and others engaged to work at the Foundation to help them understand their rights and responsibilities under the dignity at work policy and what they can do to help create a working environment free of bullying and harassment.
-The Foundation will provide additional training to managers to enable them to deal more effectively with complaints of bullying and harassment.
+The Foundation will provide training where appropriate to existing and new employees and others engaged to work at the Foundation to help them understand their rights and responsibilities and what they can do to help create a working environment free of bullying and harassment.
+The Foundation will provide additional training where appropriate to managers to enable them to deal more effectively with complaints of bullying and harassment.